xEliahZ/xEliahZ/README.md

 - 👋 Hi, I’m @xEliahZ
-- 👀 I’m interested in programming
+- I think if you can programm you can get the power of all
-- 🌱 I’m currently learning backend systems
+- I’m currently learning to bluild systems in python
-- 💞️ I’m looking to collaborate on nothing
-- 📫 gmail: xeliahz141@gmail.com
+- gmail: xeliahz141@gmail.com
-- 😄 Pronouns: he/him
+- Pronouns: him
-- ⚡ Fun fact: i'm decent at Math
+- Fun fact: i'm decent at Math

 <!---
 xEliahZ/xEliahZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.